 The glasshouses were filled with topsoil that had been removed from the construction site of the Forth Road Bridge, which was being built at the same time.

 Some of the large specimens were transplanted from the old glasshouses to the new, but the 1960's plan made it possible to move away from the congested ranks of pot plants to a more natural look that continues today.
 The Plants & People House became home to the Victoria amazonica (giant water lily), which opened its first flower after planting, in time for the official opening by HRH Princess Margaret on 25th October 1967.

 The back-up houses which offer space for propagation, quarantine, and research purposes were completed in 1976.
-Two years later the display houses (Montane & Wet Tropics) were built for members of the Zingiberaceae (ginger family), Gesneriads (african violet family) and Vireya (tender) rhododendrons.
+Two years later the display houses (Montane & Lowland Tropics) were built for members of the Zingiberaceae (ginger family), Gesneriads (african violet family) and Vireya (tender) rhododendrons.